 Dahlia A. Walker-Huntington is the principal of the Law Offices of Dahlia A. Walker, P.A. in Hollywood, Florida.
 She practices in the areas of Immigration, Family International, Criminal and Personal Injury Law.
-Walker-Huntington is also a Family Law and County Court Mediator, and an Arbitrator.
+Walker-Huntington is also a Family Law and County Court Mediator, Arbitrator and Diversity & Inclusion Consultant.

 Walker-Huntington was a Dean’s honor scholar at the University Of Miami School Of Law, and received numerous honors while a law student.
 Dahlia is a Former President of the Association of Caribbean Law Students 1996-1997 at the University of Miami.